Stew-McD/T-reX/docs/source/usage.rst

 Usage
 =====

 The program can be used directly from the command line, or imported as a Python module.
 This will run the program using the default settings.
-See the :ref:`configuration` section for more information on how to change the settings.
+See the configuration section for more information on how to change the settings.

 Command Line
 ------------